 The unique combination of pressure point relief and support found in memory foam mattresses sets the stage for relieving current pain and preventing pain as well.
-The majority of memory foam mattress owners report reduced pain especially in the back, hips and shoulders in reviews.
+The majority of memory foam mattress owners report reduced pain especially in the back, hips, and shoulders in reviews.

-The material is also a favorite of people with painful condition like arthritis and fibromyalgia.
+The material is also a favorite of people with a painful condition like arthritis and fibromyalgia.
 By supporting correct alignment, contouring to the body and not placing added pressure on sensitive areas, sleepers’ bodies can experience optimal comfort.
 Reduced pain is also associated with better sleep, offering another benefit.

 4. Different Positions Can Be Accommodated

 Whether you enjoy sleeping on your back, stomach, or side, a memory foam mattress can accommodate any position.
 Visco foam is designed to mold and cradle every part of your body evenly which allows you to settle into your most comfortable position without pressure points.
-There are also a wide range of firmness options available to accommodate different needs.
+There is also a wide range of firmness options available to accommodate different needs.

 For back sleepers, memory foam curves to your spine, providing excellent lumbar support and allowing your back to relax.
-The best mattresses for side sleepers are often memory foam mattresses because they accomodate hips and shoulders while still supporting your waist to keep your spine even.
+The best mattresses for side sleepers are often memory foam mattresses because they accommodate hips and shoulders while still supporting your waist to keep your spine even.
 And for stomach sleepers, memory foam helps keep your back in shape and prevent painful pressure points.